 1 - 8 oz package of cream cheese (softened)

 3 - cups of flour

 1 - can of Solo brand Apricot Filling (look in the baking aisle.
 Don't use pie filling, it is too runny.
 Use jam if you must, but Solo is the best by far).

 There are additional fillings you can use in these cookies.
-Most traditional would be poppyseed (which I kinda hate) and walnut, which I am too lazy to make (and kinda hate).
+Most traditional would be the poppyseed (which I kinda hate) and walnut, which I am too lazy to make (and also kinda hate).
 I like Solo raspberry and almond filling and I am thinking of making my own pecan filling this year.
 My father is outraged about the pecan filling, but this is Georgia and, frankly, pecans are far superior to walnuts.

 Enjoy!
 And if you give these a try, post a picture.